History of World Championship Wrestling

-Years prior to Turner sale
+Years prior to the Turner purchase (1980s)

-Georgia Championship Wrestling and Black Saturday (1982–1985)
+Georgia Championship Wrestling and Black Saturday (1982–1984)

 Although the "World Championship Wrestling" brand name was used by promoter Jim Barnett for his Australian promotion, the first promotion in the United States to use the brand on a wide scale was Georgia Championship Wrestling (GCW).
-GCW, owned primarily by Jack Brisco and Gerald Brisco and booked by Ole Anderson, was the first NWA territory to gain cable television access, being broadcast on Channel 17 of Ted Turner's Superstation TBS.
+GCW, owned primarily by Jack Brisco and Gerald Brisco and booked by Ole Anderson, was the first NWA territory to gain cable television access, broadcast by Ted Turner's WTCG-TV Atlanta, the station that evolved into Superstation TBS.
 The show was broadcast every Saturday evening, from 6:05 PM EST to 8:05 PM EST.

 After founding his own company, Titan Sports Inc. in 1980, in 1982, Vincent K. McMahon purchased his father's Capitol Wrestling Corporation (CWC) and merged it into Titan Sports Inc. Under his leadership, the World Wrestling Federation (WWF) became the top promotion in North America, and GCW devised the name "World Championship Wrestling" in an effort to compete.

-In 1982, GCW changed the name of its television show to World Championship Wrestling since it was already starting to run shows in "neutral" territories such as Ohio, Pennsylvania and Michigan.
-These efforts helped to keep GCW competitive against the WWF, as both promotions had secured television deals and were trying to become national, as opposed to regional, entities.
-The WWF evenutally left the NWA and created the show WWF All American Wrestling.
-The NWA, led by the President of Mid-Atlantic Championship Wrestling, Jim Crockett Jr., countered by creating Starrcade in the fall of 1983, the main event of which featured Ric Flair defeating Harley Race in a critically acclaimed steel cage match to win the NWA World Heavyweight Championship.
-The success of Starrcade would elevate Flair to superstar status, as he would become known as JCP's franchise player during the mid-to-late 1980s, and succeeded in propelling the NWA.
+In 1982, GCW changed the name of its Georgia Championship Wrestling television show to World Championship Wrestling since it was already starting to run shows in "neutral" territories such as Ohio, Pennsylvania and Michigan.
+These efforts helped to keep GCW competitive against Vincent K. McMahon’s World Wrestling Federation, as both promotions had secured television deals and the WWF was trying to become a national, as opposed to regional, entity.
+McMahon had purchased his father’s company, Capitol Wrestling Corporation (CWC), a pro-wrestling territory operating mainly in the Northeast and merged it with his own company, Titan Sports Inc. The WWF would leave the National Wrestling Alliance and create the show WWF All American Wrestling for the USA Network.

-In 1984, Hulk Hogan's world title victory at Madison Square Garden on January 23, as well as the creation of Tuesday Night Titans, allowed the WWF to maintain its market lead.
-On April 9, 1984, the Brisco brothers sold their shares in GCW, including their prime time slot on the TBS cable television network, to Vince McMahon.
-The WWF would take over GCW's timeslot on July 14, 1984, a day that would be later known as "Black Saturday".
-WWF's gimmick-based approach, in contrast to GCW's more athletic style, was negatively received by television viewers.
-Despite originally promising to produce original programming, WWF would instead feature highlights from its other programming.
+On April 9, 1984, the Brisco brothers sold their shares in GCW, including their Saturday evening slot on WTBS, to Vince McMahon.
+The WWF would take over GCW's timeslot on July 14, 1984, a day that would be later known as "Black Saturday."
+WWF's gimmick-based approach, in contrast to GCW's more conflict and athleticism-driven Southern style of wrestling, was negatively received by WTBS viewers.
+Despite originally promising to produce live-to-tape in-studio matches from Atlanta, WWF would instead feature pre-taped matches shot in arenas around the country.
 This move was a major factor in Turner's decision to discontinue showing the WWF.
 Meanwhile, Ole Anderson, who had refused to sell his shares in GCW to the WWF, teamed with fellow holdout shareholders Fred Ward and Ralph Freed to create Championship Wrestling from Georgia.
 Turner quickly secured a television deal with the new promotion, as well as with Bill Watts' Mid-South Wrestling based in Oklahoma.